gunyarakun/python-shogi/README.rst

 Introduction
 ------------

 This is the module for shogi written in Pure Python.
-It's based on python-chess commit 6203406259504cddf6f271e6a7b1e04ba0c96165.
+It's based on python-chess `commit <https://github.com/niklasf/python-chess/commit/6203406259504cddf6f271e6a7b1e04ba0c96165>`__

 This is the scholars mate in python-shogi: